helrond/songs/_posts/2014-04-29-southern_exposure.md

 To counter the sweat and sun

 <div class="chorus">
-Southern exposure, northern sky
+	Southern exposure, northern sky<br/>
-Let me take whatever you bring
+	Let me take whatever you bring<br/>
-The weather in my mind all of the time
+	The weather in my mind all of the time<br/>
 	Let it be everything
 </div>

 I've tried to balance the extremes